-Member of staff responsible: L Topping
+Member of staff responsible: L Brown

-Date policy written: Apr 2021
+Date policy written: June 2025

-Date approved by the Chair of SEC:

-Date to be reviewed: Apr 2023
+Date to be reviewed: June 2027

-Mission Statement
+Vision Statement

 Christ's love is in everything we do at Hoole St Michael.
 Our creative and high-reaching Church of England Primary School is safe, loving and supportive.
 We encourage the building of good relationships and friendship through respect, tolerance and understanding.
 Within our Christian family, where parents are our partners in all aspects of school life, we aim to inspire a love for learning within each and every child.